For more information: Please contact Christy Buck, 919-515-1740 or firstname.lastname@example.org.

-Our MAT in Mathematics Education program prepares mathematics teachers for grades 9-12 by building on a candidate’s strong background in the mathematical sciences.
-Coursework and field experiences focus on developing strong pedagogical content knowledge as it relates specifically to teaching high school mathematics.
+Our MAT in Mathematics Education program prepares mathematics teachers for grades 6-8 or 9-12 by building on a candidate’s strong background in the mathematical sciences.
+Coursework and field experiences focus on developing strong pedagogical content knowledge as it relates specifically to teaching secondary mathematics.
 Our program is strong in the use of technology as candidates develop expertise with hand-held and computer-based technologies used for learning and teaching mathematics.
 Candidates are expected to engage as scholars to synthesize research literature on learning and teaching mathematics and use research-based methods in their planning, instruction and assessment of students.

-Prior to admission, applicants must have a minimum of 18 hours of mathematics for middle grades or 24 hours of mathematics already taken towards the recommended 36 for an “A” license in 9-12 mathematics.
+Prior to admission, applicants must have a minimum of 18 hours of mathematics for middle grades or 24 hours of mathematics for high school required for an “A” teaching license.
 Candidates must make up any deficiencies in their undergraduate mathematics background that will be in addition to the following coursework:

 - Calculus (12 hrs.)
 Any combination of undergraduate courses that equates to 12 credit hours (Generally Calculus I, II, & III)